ros-tooling/launch_ros_sandbox/README.md

 # Use vcs to clone all required repositories
 curl https://raw.githubusercontent.com/ros2/ros2/dashing/ros2.repos | vcs import src/
 curl https://raw.githubusercontent.com/aws-robotics/launch-ros-sandbox/master/launch_ros_sandbox.repos | vcs import src/
+# Install all required system dependencies
+# Some packages may fail to install, this is expected on an unstable branch,
+# and is generally OK.
+rosdep update
+rosdep install -r --rosdistro=eloquent --ignore-packages-from-source --from-paths src/
 # Use colcon to compile launch_ros_sandbox code and all its dependencies
 colcon build --packages-up-to launch_ros_sandbox
 ```